How do you create a brand?

 Building that clarity begins with understanding three simple foundations.

-There are three pillars that support every strong brand: Insight, Story, and Engage.
+A great brand starts with a great idea and a clear vision.
+There are then three pillars that support every strong brand: Insight, Story, and Engage.

 They provide both logic and emotion, helping turn ideas into something people can connect with.